Naveed233/Regime-Aware-Pairs-Trader-market-switch-in-high-volatility-/README.md

-Here is a clean, ready-to-paste `README.md` that removes duplicates, fixes wording, and matches the app behavior including the Markov fallback.

-# Regime Aware Pairs Trader, Streamlit App
+# Regime Aware Pairs Trader

-Explore a simple mean reversion pairs strategy with and without a market stress switch.
+This app explores a simple mean reversion pairs strategy with and without a market stress switch.
 Select two tickers, choose a date range, set spread and entry rules, then configure a regime filter.
 Prices are pulled from Yahoo Finance through `yfinance`.
 The app computes a hedge ratio and spread, normalizes it into a z score, and backtests two variants:

 * **Strategy A, Always On**: trade whenever the z score crosses the entry threshold, exit at zero.
 An optional stop closes trades when the z score becomes too extreme.
 * **Strategy B, Regime Aware**: the same entry and exit rules, but orders only when the market is calm.
 Calm is detected either by a two state Markov switching model fitted to daily returns of a market index (default SPY), or by a simple VIX threshold.
 Hysteresis thresholds control when the filter turns on and off.
 Optional position scaling targets a specific annualized volatility.